 - If you had a fast appeal to our plan at Level 1, you may automatically receive a fast appeal at Level 2.
 The review organization must give you an answer to your Level 2 Appeal within 72 hours of when it receives your appeal.
 In some cases, if you had a fast appeal to our plan at Level 1 you will not automatically receive a fast appeal at Level 2.
-You will get a fast appeal if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your request is for a medical item or service and the Integrated Administrative Hearing Office needs to gather more information that may benefit you, it can take up to 14 more calendar days.
-The Integrated Administrative Hearing Office can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.
+You will get a fast appeal if using the standard deadlines could cause serious harm to your health or hurt your ability to function. - If your request is for a medical item or service and the Office of Administrative Hearings needs to gather more information that may benefit you, it can take up to 14 more calendar days.
+The Office of Administrative Hearings can't take extra time to make a decision if your request is for a Medicare Part B prescription drug.